Taiwing/override/level05/README.md

 # Got some more printf (level05)

 This [binary](source.c) takes 100 bytes of user input through a secure `fgets` call.
-Then it loops on the character of the resulting string and basically applies a `tolower` function to each one.
+Then it loops on the characters of the resulting string and basically applies a `tolower` function to each one.
 When it's done, it prints the _input_ buffer directly with `printf` and exits.